 To apply a tag to a Rem, type # twice in your editor.
 Then select an existing tag or type a new name and choose Create Rem (or press Ctrl+Enter, or Cmd+Return on a Mac).

-• Have previously been used as a tag;
+have previously been used as a tag;

-• Have properties or templates assigned;
+have properties or templates assigned; or

-• Have exactly the same name as what you typed.
+have exactly the same name as what you typed.

 Editing a tag